-What have you learnt about a boxer’s diet?
+What have you learned about a boxers diet?
 Could it be to hide unhealthy food from your sight?

-Or maybe you learnt that you can actually eat fat to lose weight?
+Maybe you learned that you can eat fat to lose weight?

 Either way, let me know by leaving a comment below.

-Follow Healthy Principles on Instagram @healthyprinciples_ for more educative, entertaining, and inspiring health posts you’ll love.
+Follow Healthy Principles on Instagram @healthyprinciples_ for more educative, entertaining, and inspiring health posts that you’ll love and put to use.